wtx20074587/cloudberry-pxf/README.md

 ### Re-installing PXF after making changes

-Note: Local development with PXF requires a running CloudberryDB cluster.
+Note: Local development with PXF requires a running Cloudberry cluster.

 Once the desired changes have been made, there are 2 options to re-install PXF: